-ggcube is a ggplot2 extension for 3D data visualization.
-It helps you create 3D scatter plots, surfaces, volumes, and complex layered visualizations using familiar ggplot2 syntax with aes(x, y, z) and coord_3d().
+ggcube lets you build 3D figures using ggplot2.
+Use it to create 3D surfaces, volumes, scatter plots, and complex layered visualizations using familiar ggplot2 syntax with aes(x, y, z) and coord_3d().

-The package provides a variety of 3D-specific layer functions to render surfaces, prisms, points, and paths in 3D.
+The package provides a variety of 3D-specific geoms to render surfaces, prisms, points, and paths in 3D; it also works with some standard ggplot2 layer functions.
 You can control plot geometry with 3D projection parameters, can apply a range of 3D lighting models, and can mix 3D layers with 2D layers rendered on cube faces.
+Standard ggplot2 features like faceting, themes, scales, and legends work as expected.

 WARNING: This package is in development and has not yet been officially released.
-Bugs and breaking changes are not unlikely.
+There are bugs, and future API changes are possible.

 Installation

 The essential ingredient of a ggcube plot is coord_3d().
-Adding this to a standard ggplot, and providing a third (z) aesthetic variable, creates a 3D plot:
+Adding this to a standard ggplot, and providing a z aesthetic variable, creates a 3D plot:

 library(ggplot2)